Something in the Way She Moves: Inspiration for "Something"

-George Harrison liked "Something in the Way She Moves" so much that he used the beginning as the first line of his 1969 song "Something" from the Beatles album Abbey Road, which was also released as a single and reached No. 1.
-Early in the development of "Something," Harrison had expanded the opening of this song to "Something in the way she moves / Attracts me like a pomegranate," using the word "pomegranate" simply as a place-holder until better words could be found.
+George Harrison liked "Something in the Way She Moves" so much that he used the beginning as the first line of his 1969 song "Something" from the Beatles album Abbey Road, which was released as a single and reached No. 1.
+Early in the development of "Something", Harrison had expanded the opening of this song to "Something in the way she moves / Attracts me like a pomegranate," using the word "pomegranate" simply as a place-holder until better words could be found.

 Taylor has stated that "I never thought for a second that George intended to do that.
 I don't think he intentionally ripped anything off, and all music is borrowed from other music.
 So completely I let it pass."
 Taylor also acknowledged that the ending of "Something in the Way She Moves" was taken from the Beatles' song "I Feel Fine" and so "what goes around comes around."

-Cover versions
+Tom Rush version

-Tom Rush covered "Something in the Way She Moves" on his 1968 album The Circle Game.
+Tom Rush recorded "Something in the Way She Moves" on his 1968 album The Circle Game.
 Taylor had played the song for Rush when he visited the Elektra Records offices for an audition in 1967.
-Rush's version was released as a single and become popular on New England radio stations.
+Rush's version was released first, before Taylor's later in 1968.
+It was released as a single and become popular on New England radio stations.
 Crawdaddy! reviewed the song as being the best song on The Circle Game, saying that it "flows beautifully with Bruce Langhorne's country stylings pushing it through," also acknowledging that "Rush's brand of vocalizing fits perfectly" because "he can never get excited about anything."

+Other versions

-Country artist Bobbie Gentry recorded a version titled "Something In the Way He Moves" for her 1970 album Fancy.
+Country artist Bobbie Gentry recorded a version titled "Something in the Way He Moves" for her 1970 album Fancy.

 Iain Matthews and his band Matthews' Southern Comfort recorded a version of "Something in the Way She Moves" for his 1970 album Second Spring.

 Harry Belafonte covered the song as the opening track of his 1971 album The Warm Touch.
 He also released it as a single.
 Billboard regarded "Something in the Way She Moves" as one of the "standout" tracks on The Warm Touch.
-Billboard also called the melody "beautiful" and stated that Belafonte gives the song "his own unique treatment."
+Billboard also called the melody "beautiful" and stated that Belafonte gave the song "his own unique treatment."

 Mitchel Forman recorded an acoustic piano version of "Something in the Way She Moves" for the 2001 multi-artist album Sketches of James: Selection from the James Taylor Songbook.